State of emergency declared in NC to help prevent fuel shortage following Colonial Pipeline hack

 WATCH: After pipeline attack, hospitals on guard as FBI warns of 'imminent' cyber threat on health care

-AAA admits gas prices are surging, but said that has actually been happening for the past week--and is completely normal for this time of year.
+AAA admits gas prices are surging but said that has actually been happening for the past week -- and is normal for this time of year.

 "We're heading into the summer travel season so we do have more people, more motorists going on the road as demand now is increasing and as the world is opening up.
 We're seeing where people take road trips," AAA spokesperson Tiffany Wright said.
 "So you add to that, that the pipeline is now down and you add to demand going up and I think that's kind of the perfect storm, if you will, for prices to inch upwards."